AIWAYS U5 electric SUV completes China-Germany drive, setting new world record

-Over two-thirds of the route so far has been on unpaved or broken roads and temperatures have hit 35 degrees Celsius.
-Conventional charging points have been few and far between at times, but the team has been able to top up with electricity from hotels and service stations en route.
+Over two-thirds of the route was on unpaved or broken roads and temperatures hit 35 degrees Celsius.
+They crossed the Gobi Desert, traversed the Kazakh Steppe and Southern Ural Mountains and passed through northern Scandinavia, places where conventional charging points were few and far between.
+The team had to top up with electricity from hotels and service stations en route, as well as charge the cars up overnight on slow, low-voltage supplies.

-Engineers on the drive have been in daily contact with company headquarters in Shanghai, sharing data and diagnostic information so that the software in each car can be tested and improved in real-time.
-They have carried out frequent updates to the on-board software throughout the drive to ensure maximum compatibility with different charging standards and voltages in different regions.
+Engineers on the drive were in daily contact with company headquarters in Shanghai, sharing data and diagnostic information so that the software in each car could be tested and improved in real-time.
+They carried out frequent updates to the on-board software throughout the drive to ensure maximum compatibility with different charging standards and voltages in different regions.

 The U5 was one of two models from AIWAYS displayed at the Geneva Motor Show in March: the other was a methanol-electric supercar co-developed with engineer Roland Gumpert, the man behind the Gumpert Apollo.